 This is such an important class.
 One of the most dangerous things hikers encounter in the backcountry is river crossings.
 Waterway drownings, in fact, is the leading cause of fatalities in national parks, accounting for some 37% of deaths.
 We aim to reduce that by teaching people safe and proper crossing techniques — and knowing when to not even try.
 In this course you will learn to read rivers, understand the dynamics at work, identify and avoid the hidden dangers, figure out where it’s safest to cross and why, understand rock hopping in a whole new light, and you will know how and when to employ group techniques versus fording solo.
 Rope work even comes into play.
 Oh, and you will get wet.

-Crossing rivers is a year ’round activity (often much easier deep in the winter), but since we intentionally enter the water in this course to gain better immersion, so to speak (pun intended), this is currently a late spring, summer, and fall offering only and is presently being offered as a half-day lasting 3-4 hours, or so.
-This course is held primarily outdoors, though there is some prep and discussion before we set out.
+Crossing rivers is a year ’round activity (often much easier deep in the winter), but since we intentionally enter the water in this course to gain better immersion, so to speak (pun intended), this is currently a late spring to late fall offering only and is presently being offered as a half-day lasting 3-4 hours, or so.
+This course is held primarily outdoors, with a little prior prep and discussion.
 Like all of our programs, this course is custom-tailored to meet your wants and needs so please include any special objectives or learning desires you may have, if applicable, in the comments box of our Booking Form.

 What to Wear